 Rural Medical & Science Scholars brochure

-High School Juniors, get a jumpstart on college and explore a career in health or science!
+Rising High School Seniors, get a jump-start on college and explore a career in health or science!

 What Will I Do as a Rural Medical & Science Scholar?

 - shadow physicians, dentists, and other healthcare professionals.

 - make new friends with similar interests and goals.

 - visit the medical school at the University of Mississippi Medical Center to talk with faculty and students.